$20

-Twelve Owls came out this fall.
+Twelve Owls came out in September, 2011.
 It has a long introduction talking about owl basics (including how their bodies are specialized for nighttime hunting) and then has twelve separate entries about the twelve owls that have been recorded in Minnesota.
 It looks like a children's book, but is meatier than most—my target audience was adults, but as always I envision my junior high students reading my work—that's my technique for making my writing accessible.
 Betsy Bowen is a well-known and very popular Minnesota artist.

 I wrote The Bird Watching Answer Book while I was working at the Cornell Lab of Ornithology, and everything in it was vetted by Lab scientists.
 I tried to be comprehensive, including answers to questions I've been asked over my decades of blathering on about birds.
 I specifically targeted people in various bird clubs who need quick access to answers when they're dealing with people calling in with questions.
 Pedro Fernandes illustrated this.
 He chose my favorite birds, chickadees, and my own binoculars for the cover illustration.